 A SQL database source control “label” or “tag” (aka revision tag) (name depends on the particular source control system) represents a snapshot in time of the source control repository and its contents.
 It can be saved as a reference for the future use.
 When the database development cycles reach a particular milestone e.g. a new build, a source control label can be created as a checkpoint.
 The team can continue to work on the database but revert to the source control label at any time.October 27, 2015

 ApexSQL Diff, a SQL Server comparison and synchronization tool includes the ability to work from within SQL Server Management Studio.
-You can compare and synchronize SQL databases directly in SSMS, including backups and versions from source control.
+In addition of comparing and synchronizing SQL databases directly from SSMS, it can also compare and synchronize backups, script folders, snapshots and versions from source control projects.
 This should improve productivity and speed up common tasks.March 2, 2015

 In a SQL database lifecycle two major deployment tasks are: the building of a new SQL database and an upgrade of the existing one.
 ApexSQL Diff is a SQL database comparison tool that can help for both of them; it allows deploying SQL scripts saved in a script folder to a new or an existing SQL database.
 In various “real world” scenarios oversights and omissions are plausible, leading to many errors or database structure/objects corruption.
 In cases like these, it’s good to have a script ready so that a SQL database with test objects can be easily rebuilt even if something goes wrong.March 2, 2015